How Much Do Independent M&A Advisors Make? Real 2026 Deal Income ($1M–$50M)

 Scenario A

-The $5M transaction — a regional services business
+$5M — a regional services business

 Engagement retainer (fixed, non-refundable)$50,000